MakYM98/FoodGrab/README.md

 ## Running the Application

-Step 1: Change directory to the "fyp" folder and start the Django API server through "redis-server & python3 manage.py runserver 127.0.0.1:8000"
+Step 1: Change directory to the "fyp" folder and start the Django API server through "redis-server & python3 manage.py runserver 127.0.0.1:8000"<br/>
-Step 2: In a separate terminal, change directory to the root of the project folder and start the application through "npm start".
+Step 2: In a separate terminal, change directory to the root of the project folder and start the application through "npm start".<br/>